NumerCam/NumerCam/README.md

 <h2>Numer<em>Cam</em></h2>
 </hr><hr/><hr/>

-FREE Open-Source CAM solution for creating Gcode G00(Rapid)
+CAM solution for creating Gcode G00(Rapid)

 NOT SURE WHERE THIS WILL GO BUT.
 LETS G0 :)